Many White Coats: A Patient’s Guide to Medical Education

-At Einstein, interns and other residents can work eight to 28 hours at a stretch.
-But most of those in the hospital work 12-hour shifts — sometimes 14 hours for surgical residents and fellows.
+At Einstein, most interns and residents work 12-hour shifts in the hospital — sometimes 14 hours for surgical residents and fellows.
 One group works in the day and another at night.
 Students generally rotate with the teams during day and night shifts.
 However, on internal medicine rotations the students work only in the daytime.

 There’s less activity at night — fewer tests and procedures.
 “The interns are always here, God bless them, and mid- or senior-level residents,” Dr. Carter says.
 They handle the care at night, but the attending is always in charge.